-If you are interested in becoming a homestay host for one of these students, please contact Trisha Crowe in the International Office: tcrowe@pakuranga.school.nz
+If you are interested in becoming a homestay host for one of these students, please visit our website.

 LEARNING HABITS - See also POSITIVE ATTITUDE SLIPS

 At Pakuranga College, we pride ourselves on providing a student-centred learning environment.

 We have worked with students to create five learning values: